joeldmyers/go-cheat-sheet/README.md

 ## struct

-like a custom type in Typescript
+like a custom object type in Typescript

 ## interface